Summary of Qualifications

 - Technology Proficiencies Include: Microsoft Office, Sierra with Encore, eBooks and associated applications (e.g. Adobe Digital Editions, Libby), Online databases, WordPress, Social Media (e.g. Twitter, Instagram).

 Oakland Public Library, California

-- Collection management: purchased, weeded and merchandised all adult fiction for the Rockridge branch library, all adult fiction and nonfiction for the Golden Gate Branch library.
-Currently purchasing 600s and 791-793 for Main library.
+- Collection management: purchased, weeded and merchandised adult fiction for (Rockridge branch library), adult fiction and nonfiction (Golden Gate Branch library), 000s and 600s (Main).

 Librarian II, July 2012 to September 2015